• Skip to primary navigation

 How to Make a Linen Curtain From a Vintage Tablecloth

-These fun and beautiful DIY linen curtains are not only a great addition to any part of your home, but they are also a wonderful way to repurose vintage fabric and materials.
+This fun and beautiful DIY linen curtains from a vintage tablecloth are a great addition to any part of your home and a wonderful way to repurpose vintage fabric and materials.
 These natural fiber linen curtains are a simple project, perfect for the beginning sewer.

 This summer, one of our resolutions is to take one day a week for a family adventure.
 Once a week, we pack up and head out to hike, explore new towns, and enjoy our time together.

-Where we live in California, there are often days that are just too hot to take adventures outdoors or it’s too smokey from nearby wild fires, fortunately, that time passes and we can get back to our adventuring.
+Where we live in California, there are often days that are just too hot to take adventures outdoors, or it’s too smokey from nearby wildfires.
+Fortunately, that time passes, and we can return to our adventuring.

 But lately, it has been really hot and really smokey.

 There are a few key characteristics of vintage tablecloths I look for repurposing projects.
 First, look for fabric that is 100% natural fibers like cotton or linen.
-I prefer using linen for curatin projects, especially those that will hang in the bathroom or kitchen, as linen is naturally anti-bacterial.
-Honestly, you can use a wide variety of materials, such as drop cloths, silk or cotton sheets, or even pieced-together old vinateg dish towels.
-Just avoid using any heavey-duty fabrics like denim, at least for this project.
+I prefer using linen for curtain projects, especially those that will hang in the bathroom or kitchen, as linen is naturally anti-bacterial.
+Honestly, you can use a wide variety of materials, such as drop cloths, silk or cotton sheets, or even pieced-together old vintage dish towels.
+Avoid using heavy-duty fabrics like denim, at least for this project.

 What is the best thread for handmade linen curtains?

-The best thread for linen curtains is Coats and Clark hand quilting thread, specifically because it is strong and can withstand the weight of hanging fabric.
-Sythtic thread ill also do.
+The best thread for linen curtains is Coats and Clark hand quilting thread, precisely because it is strong and can withstand the weight of hanging fabric.
+Synthetic thread will also do.

-Vintage Linen Tablecloth- Linen fabric is elegant, easy to clean, and thrift stores are packed with a variety of options.
-If you don’t have access to vintage linen tablecloths, almost anything anything will work here: cotton, grain sack, or drop cloth are all great choices.
+Vintage Linen Tablecloth- Linen fabric is elegant and easy to clean, and thrift stores are packed with various options.
+If you don’t have access to vintage linen tablecloths, almost anything will work here: cotton, grain sack, or drop cloth are all great choices.
 I would simply avoid using any super heavyweight fabrics.

-Thread – Hand quilting thread is a great option for its strength and versititility.
+Thread – Hand quilting thread is an excellent option for its strength and versatility.
 It can be used with a sewing machine or without.

 Sewing machine (optional, but I used a sewing machine to create my curtain, so the project instructions will reflect the use of a sewing machine in the instructions).